Meet Angie Wellman our Intercultural Specialist and liaison to Lesbian, Gay, Bisexual, Transgender, Queer and Allied students, staff and faculty.

 January: Day of Service

 April: Rainbow Celebration

 Education Programs focus on the most salient issues impacting the LGBTQ community.
 The scope of these programs adapts to address the changing needs of LGBTQ people in local and national contexts, as well as in the centralized context of the OSU campus community.
 Education programs are implemented with the support of professional staff and in partnership with the GLBT Alumni Society, other campus units and Central Ohio community resources.

 Ally Week is set to take place September 14-18.
 Ally Week is an initiative that seeks to reach out to the entire Ohio State campus community in an effort to encourage students, staff and faculty to stand up with, and advocate on behalf of, people who are of a different race, ethnicity, sexual orientation, religious or spiritual identity, gender identity/expression, socioeconomic class, or other social identity different than their own.
 Each of the week's events and programs are heavily focused on the themes of awareness, education and action.

 The Revolution is a series of facilitated dialogues and activities, wherein participants come together to create more connections and meaningfully engage with student leaders around campus committed to diversity and social justice work.
 SLMCC staff selects a certain number of students to invite toward ensuring that we have a range of people from different backgrounds and identities included.
 Together, we share a transformative experience in which we are able to deeply and meaningfully explore the significance of our and others' social identities, and learn about ways we can advocate for each other, ultimately working toward positive social change for our campus and local community.
-This year it will take place October 2-5.

 Safe Zone Project